 Not too long ago, my pastor closed the service with a benediction that had me scrambling for a pen so I could take it with me.

 It’s my birthday.
 I tend to indulge annually in a bit of pre-birthday navel-gazing.
-This year, as I looked back on the year before and thought about what I wanted from the year ahead, my thoughts kept coming back to that benediction, from Thomas Merton:
+This year, as I look back on the year before and think about what I want from the year ahead, my thoughts keep coming back to that benediction, from Thomas Merton:

 May you be peaceful, happy, and light in body and spirit.
 May you live in safety.
 May you be free from anxiety and worry.
 May you learn to look at yourself with the eyes of understanding and love.
 May you be able to recognize and touch the seeds of joy and happiness in yourself.
 May you know how to nourish the seeds of joy in yourself everyday.
 May you be able to live fresh, solid, and free.
 May you be free from aversion, but not indifferent.

 These 86 words touch on so much of what I want for the coming year: to be peaceful, happy, and light.
+To live in safety—and to do what I can to make that possible for others.
 To be free from anxiety.
 To look at myself with understanding and love.
-To nourish good seeds in myself, and others.
+To nourish seeds of joy in myself, and others.
 To be free from aversion.
 To live fresh, solid, and free.

 I’m adopting these words as my birthday benediction, for today and for the coming year.